bentang164/its-inf-config_trim/README.md

     # Compile and generate the TrimConfig.class file
     javac *.java

-    # Create a new JAR file containing TrimConfig.class/.java with main class name TrimConfig
+    # Create a new JAR file containing all .class and .java files with main class name Runner
     jar cvfe TrimConfig.jar Runner *.class *.java
     ```
 8. The program should now be able to be run as described in the Installation and Use section.